Keavon/Thesis/src/paper/thesis.md

 <span id="ref-4">[4]&nbsp;&nbsp;&nbsp;&nbsp;T. Stuyck, F. Da, S. Hadap, and P. Dutré, “Real-Time Oil Painting on Mobile Hardware,” Computer Graphics Forum, vol. 36, no. 8, pp. 69–79, 2017.</span>

-<span id="ref-5">[5]&nbsp;&nbsp;&nbsp;&nbsp;R. Wu, Z. Chen, Z. Wang, J. Yang, and S. Marschner, “Brush Stroke Synthesis with a Generative Adversarial Network Driven by Physically Based Simulation,” in Proceedings of the Joint Symposium on Computational Aesthetics and Sketch-Based rfaces and Modeling and Non-Photorealistic Animation and Rendering, 2018.</span>
+<span id="ref-5">[5]&nbsp;&nbsp;&nbsp;&nbsp;R. Wu, Z. Chen, Z. Wang, J. Yang, and S. Marschner, “Brush Stroke Synthesis with a Generative Adversarial Network Driven by Physically Based Simulation,” in Proceedings of the Joint Symposium on Computational Aesthetics and Sketch-Based Interfaces and Modeling and Non-Photorealistic Animation and Rendering, 2018.</span>

 <span id="ref-6">[6]&nbsp;&nbsp;&nbsp;&nbsp;S. DiVerdi, A. Krishnaswamy, and S. Hadap, “Industrial-Strength Painting with a Virtual Bristle Brush,” in Proceedings of the 17th ACM Symposium on Virtual Reality Software and Technology, 2010, pp. 119–126.</span>